 The conservation works were completed just prior to the 2012 Anzac Day service.
 I could not imagine a more fitting setting.
 Council took a back seat and the local RSL Sub Branch arranged the proceedings, to ensure the meaning of the works was given utmost priority.
 Standing side by side during the playing of Reveille with some of the most vocal stakeholders at the beginning of the project, there was no feeling of resentment, for we all knew the purpose of this moment was far greater than any of our efforts.

 So, what are the key learnings to take from this project that I consider played a part in its success?
 Here they are in a nutshell, and in no particular order.

 Key Project Learnings

-Know your funding strategy upfront – there is little point commencing a project that you cannot afford or at least identify a possible funding stream for.
-Stakeholder expectations can get away on you.
+Know your funding strategy upfront – there is little point in commencing a project that you cannot afford or at least identify a possible funding stream for.
+Stakeholder expectations can get away with you.

 Consider whole-of-life costs – Funding the capital project is just the beginning and is often the cheapest part of the whole-of-life cost of the project.
 Consider as an example the cost of maintain one tree for 100 years compared to the cost of planting it in the first place……